GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

         },
         {
             "label": "Cloud Bigtable application profile ID",
-            "help_text": "The application profile is used to distinguish workload in Cloud Bigtable", "name": "bigtableAppProfileId",
+            "help_text": "The application profile is used to distinguish workload in Cloud Bigtable.
+The application profile needs to be single-cluster routing and have single-row transactions enabled", "name": "bigtableAppProfileId",
             "is_optional": false,
             "param_type": "TEXT"